Global Destinations:

 4. Know your destination before leaving.
 This rule applies before you leave the United States and upon arrival at your hotel.
 Keep a map if you must and don't allow anyone to know you are lost if ever you caught in the situation.
 Knowing where you are going leads to a safer Brazil travel.

 6. Take taxis instead of buses.
-Bring money pouches strap around your neck.
-If you are driving your car, always keep the door locked.
+Wear money pouches strapped around your neck.
+If you are driving a car, always keep the door locked.

 7. Respect the locals.